Ali Dehghantanha

+Ali Dehghantanha is an academic-entrepreneur in cybersecurity and cyber threat intelligence.
+He is a Professor of Cybersecurity and a Canada Research Chair in Cybersecurity and Threat Intelligence.

+Dehghantanha is a pioneer in applying machine learning techniques toward cyber threat hunting, cyber threat intelligence, and enterprise risk management.
+His research is highly cited in both academic and industrial settings.
+He is the Founder and Director of Cyber Science Lab.

 Education

 After completing his Diploma in Mathematics at National Organization for Development of Exceptional Talents (NODET), Dehghantanha attended Islamic Azad University, Mashhad Branch, from which he graduated with a bachelor's degree in Software Engineering in 2005.
 He earned his Master's and Doctoral degrees in Security in Computing from University Putra Malaysia in 2008 and 2011, respectively.

 Career

 Dehghantanha started his academic career as Sr. Lecturer of Computer Science and Information Technology at the University Putra Malaysia in 2011, and later on joined the University of Salford as Marie Curie International Incoming Post-Doctoral Research Fellow in 2015.
 From 2017 to 2018, he held appointment as Sr. Lecturer (Associate Professor) in the Department of Computer Science at the University of Sheffield.
 Following this appointment, he joined the University of Guelph, Ontario, Canada, as an Associate Professor and Director of Master of Cybersecurity and Threat Intelligence program.
 He became a Tier 2 NSERC Canada Research Chair in Cybersecurity and Threat Intelligence at the University of Guelph in 2020.
 He also holds a concurrent appointment as Adjunct Associate Professor in Schulich School of Engineering's Department of Electrical & Software Engineering at the University of Calgary since 2020.
 He has developed two Master's programs in cybersecurity, one in the University of Guelph – Canada, and another in the University of Salford.